-The development and implementation of the South Australian Walking Strategy is the most significant piece of work being undertaken to shape improvements to walking in South Australia.
-To align with this work, the Annual Walking SA Walking Awards have restructured around the three key themes of Walking for Health, Transport, and Recreation.
+The release of the 10-year South Australian Walking Strategy in 2023 is the most significant piece undertaken to shape improvements to walking in South Australia.
+To align with this work, the Annual Walking SA Walking Awards are structured around the three key themes of the Strategy which are Walking for Health, Transport, and Recreation.
 An additional category has also been added for ‘Outstanding Individual Contribution’ to recognise and celebrate the work of volunteers working in this field.

-- Walking for Health: More South Australians with better health and wellbeing through walking
+- Walking for Health: Supporting South Australians’ health and wellbeing through walking

-- Walking for Recreation: More South Australians accessing green open space for walking
+- Walking for Recreation: Supporting South Australians accessing green open space for walking

-- Walking for Transport: More South Australians making short trips by walking
+- Walking for Transport: Supporting South Australians making short trips by walking

-- Outstanding individual contribution: Outstanding individual contribution to walking in South Australia
+- Outstanding Individual Contribution of volunteer to walking: Outstanding individual contribution to walking in South Australia

 Award Criteria – guiding principles

-Each award will be assessed against its defining criteria, and the three guiding principles:
+Each award will be assessed against its defining criteria, and the four guiding principles:

-- Evidenced-based action — outline any evidence or support that demonstrates the project/program/individual has had (or will have) a positive impact on say, walking practices, walking infrastructure, walking programs/clubs or numbers of people walking.
+- Evidenced-based action and sustainability — outline any evidence or support that demonstrates the project/program/individual has had (or will have) a positive impact on walking practices, walking infrastructure, walking programs/clubs or numbers of people walking.

-Each of the three award categories of Walking for Health, Transport and Recreation will be awarded a $2,000 prize.
-The award for Outstanding Individual Contribution will be awarded a Walking SA Lifetime Membership.
+Each of the three award categories of Walking for Health, Transport and Recreation will be awarded a $1,500 prize.
+The two awards for Outstanding Contribution will be awarded $750 to an organisation that furthers the work of their cause (including their organisation if it is an organisation recipient).
+An individual recipient of either of the Outstanding Contribution Awards will also receive a Walking SA Lifetime Membership.